tusaaaaar/ex-Portfolio-React/README.md

-# Portfolio Project
+# Tushar's Portfolio

-This is a portfolio website built using React, Material UI, and Joy UI.
-It showcases personal projects, social profiles, academic background, and a downloadable resume.
+Welcome to Tushar's Portfolio!
+This is my personal portfolio website designed to showcase my skills, projects, and background in web development.
+The site highlights my journey and the technologies I've mastered, offering a glimpse into my work and the projects I've been a part of.

 ## Table of Contents